Table of Contents

 Our house-dwelling kitties share 95.6% if their DNA with tigers,[1] so we should not be too surprised when they occasionally behave like a tiger.

-On a an evolutionary time-scale, Domestic Cats are not far removed from their wild ancestors.
+On an evolutionary time-scale, Domestic Cats are not far removed from their wild ancestors.
 They have retained many of the instincts necessary for them to survive when there are no humans in their life to provide them with food and shelter.

 These kitties that live with us have learned to love us, rely on us, even be protective of us.
 Yet deep inside their hearts there still resides the wild attributes of the African Wildcats from which they evolved.[2]